Mahin-AET/citrus-leaf-disease-detection/README.md

 Each extracted leaf was resized (4000x4000) while preserving its original aspect ratio.
 The processed leaf was then placed onto a fixed-size canvas to ensure uniform input dimensions for model training.

 ---

+### Data Augmentation

+To address the limited variation in leaf orientation within the dataset, a rotation-based augmentation strategy was applied.
+Since most leaves were captured in a nearly aligned position, approximately **25% of the images were randomly rotated** to introduce orientation diversity.

+This helped the model learn rotation-invariant features and improved robustness to variations in leaf positioning.

 ### Annotation